mattconsto/dice/README.md

 dice
 ===

-A Jison DnD style dice roller.
+A Jison, DnD-style dice roller.
 Simply supply a string and it will parse it into a roll.
 Supports arithmetic, keeping high/low dice, and fudge dice.

 ## Usage